Mass. Governor’s Council to hold hearing on Baker’s recommended commutation of man’s first-degree murder sentence

 On Jan.
-12, Baker recommended that the first-degree murder sentence of Thomas Koonce, 54, be commuted to second-degree murder.
+12, Baker recommended that the first-degree murder sentence of William Allen, 48, be commuted to second-degree murder.

-The commutation must be approved by the Governor’s Council and if approved, Koonce will be eligible for a parole hearing.
+The commutation must be approved by the Governor’s Council and if approved, Allen will be eligible for a parole hearing.

-Koonce, who is a former United States Marine, has served 30 years in prison for the murder of Mark Santos.

-On July 20, 1987, Koonce fired out of the window of a car during an altercation in New Bedford, fatally wounding Santos, according to Baker’s office.

 Allen has served 27 years in prison for his role in the murder of Purvis Bester.